 Patients can take multiple treatments.
 However, if there are no other options available, alternative therapies like Homeopathy and Ayurveda therapies also can be beneficial for the patients.

 There are some misconceptions, that cancer is a communicable disease, which means that it can spread from one person to another, just like COVID.
 This is a complete myth!
 Another myth is that Chemotherapy is painful and it is a life-threatening treatment.
 Dr.Paikaray assures the patients that the side-effects of Chemotherapy stays only for 4-5 months longer from the 6 months of Chemotherapy treatment.

 Paediatric Cancer and its treatments:

-There is less likely availability and usage of Targeted Therapies for Paediatric Cancer patients, since most of the Paediatric Cancer patients are diagnosed with blood cancer.
-If the cancer relapses, Stem cell transplant is recommended.
-Intake of chemotherapy drugs can be reduced for the children to increase their survival rates and the side-effects of chemotherapy.
+There is less likely availability and usage of targeted therapies for paediatric cancer patients, since most of the paediatric cancer patients are diagnosed with blood cancer.
+If the cancer relapses, Stem cell transplant can be effective.
+Reducing the intake of chemotherapy drugs can help the children to increase their survival rates and the side-effects of chemotherapy.

 As per him, ZenOnco.io is the go-to supportive platform for his Orissa cancer patients too; especially during this pandemic.